TheDynomike/m3u8_downloader/README.md

 ## Description

-This tool will allow you to download the entire playlist of a given m3u8 file and merge into a single .ts file.
+This tool will allow you to download the entire playlist of a given m3u8 URL and merge into a single .ts file.

-m3u8 files must contain a playlist, you'll know this if the m3u8 file has a response that looks like the example below
+m3u8 URLS must return a playlist as a response, you'll know this if the m3u8 url has a response that looks like the example below

-### Where to get a m3u8 file?
+### Where to get a m3u8 URL?

 Example of Twitch:

 Go to a Twitch stream profile
 Go to the Popular clips section
-(In chrome) Open your developer tools (F12 on windows) Go to the Network tab filter by "m3u8"
+(In chrome) Open your developer tools (F12 on windows)
+Go to the Network tab
+filter by "m3u8"
-Search through the filtered requests until you find one whose Preview tab shows a list of .ts files Example of a valid response:
+Search through the filtered requests until you find one whose Preview tab shows a list of .ts files

+Example of a valid response:
 ```
 #EXTM3U
 #EXT-X-VERSION:3